madeso/ride/README.md

 # Somewhat sorted roadmap

-* Detect changes outside ride and ask to reload file
 * Open type in online documentation command/do a search...
 * Search google for this compiler error
 * Project/solution explorer